CodeYourFuture/fundamentals-course/lesson-4.md

 # Intro to Programming 4

-## zombies, plants, fishtanks, draw() function...
+## Zombies, plants, fishtanks, draw() function...
 How is all this relevant in the real world?

 Believe it or not, you've been learning the basics of programming, relevant to a whole range of coding jobs.
 We'll look at specific elements you've learned about and how they're relevant elsewhere.